 ensconce himself so deep that only a crawler like himself could come through, and that crawler would be jabbed.

-a series of sentinels or of military posts enclosing or guarding some place or thing
+a series of sentinels or posts enclosing some place or thing

 There he would sit, and the search would pass him by, and the